VMois/notes/blockchain/ethereum/basic-informations.md

 - Ethereum address - derived from the public key

 ### Proof of Stake (PoS)
 You need to put in Ether to mine new blocks.
 It's better for environment (doesn't use a lot of energy).
+Possible changing from PoW to PoS/PoW (mixed) in 2018.

+### Blockchain Node
+- implements Ethereum protocol,
+- gives access to blockchain,
+- provides ability to, for instance, mining etc.

+First nodes written in:
+- **Go** (Geth) - most popular,
+- **C++**,
+- **Python**

+### Simulations of the Ethereum protocol
+Tool - **Ethereumjs-TestRPC**.
+You can use it for unit-testing.
+Very easy to setup, "mining" is simulated (takes almost no time).

 ### Some other facts
 **Distributed Apps (Dapps)** - they assume you have access to blockchain (unlike in traditional client-server model, where app is stored on server-side)